 Office 365 Message Encryption is an online service that's built on Microsoft Azure Rights Management (Azure RMS) which is part of Azure Information Protection.
-This includes encryption, identity, and authorization policies to help secure your email.
+This service includes encryption, identity, and authorization policies to help secure your email.
 You can encrypt messages by using rights management templates, the Do Not Forward option, and the encrypt-only option.

-Users can then encrypt email messages and a variety of attachments by using these options.
+Users can then encrypt email messages and various attachments by using these options.
 For a full list of supported attachment types, see "File types covered by IRM policies when they are attached to messages" in Introduction to IRM for email messages.

 As an administrator, you can also define mail flow rules to apply this protection.
 For example, you can create a rule that requires the encryption of all messages addressed to a specific recipient, or that contains specific words in the subject line, and also specify that recipients can't copy or print the contents of the message.

 Unlike the previous version of OME, the new capabilities provide a unified sender experience whether you're sending mail inside your organization or to recipients outside of Microsoft 365.
-In addition, recipients who receive a protected email message sent to a Microsoft 365 account in Outlook 2016 or Outlook on the web, don't have to take any additional action to view the message.
+In addition, recipients who receive a protected email message sent to a Microsoft 365 account in Outlook 2016 or Outlook on the web, don't have to take any other action to view the message.
 It works seamlessly.
 Recipients using other email clients and email service providers also have an improved experience.
 For information, see Learn about protected messages in Office 365 and How do I open a protected message.

 For a detailed list of the differences between the previous version of OME and the new OME capabilities, see Compare versions of OME.